Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

   * null-propogating code
 * Local Variable can be const (And rename to upper case to follow the rest of the codebase.)
 * ﻿Join declaration and assignment
-*
+* Now you can add the pre-compiled binary files straight to your projects

 ## Next (No particular order)
 * Remove Severity	Code	Description	Project	File	Line	Suppression State Warning	CS0618	'SecurityAction.RequestMinimum' is obsolete: 'Assembly level declarative security is obsolete and is no longer enforced by the CLR by default.
 See http://go.microsoft.com/fwlink/?LinkID=155570 for more information.'
-Basic Events 2015	Z:\Krypton-NET-4.7\Source\Krypton Navigator Examples\Basic Events\Properties\AssemblyInfo.cs	35	Active
+Basic Events 2015	<Path to source code>\Krypton-NET-4.7\Source\Krypton Navigator Examples\Basic Events\Properties\AssemblyInfo.cs	35	Active
 * Change Get Set functions to be inlined
 * Some syntactic sugar for initialisers
 * Usage of Lync